MartinThoma/MartinThoma.github.io/_posts/2014-09-10-one-to-one-tutoring.md

 ### One-on-One tutoring: Way 1
 The One-on-One tutor has to help the new student with the exercises.
 So the One-on-Many tutor gets the information which exercises were done by the One-on-One tutor and the new student.
-So in contrast to now, not only one student would exercise, but two.
-In order to make sure that there is an improvement, one could increase the necessary number of points for the One-on-One tutor to a threshold of $\theta_1$ (or both, the new student and the One-on-One tutor). $\theta_1$ should denote how much more points the tutor needs (in percent of the points the students need) to get the possibility to re-do the exam.
+In contrast to now, not only one student would exercise, but two.
+In order to make sure that there is an improvement, one could increase the necessary number of points for the One-on-One tutor to a threshold of $\theta_1$ (or both, the new student and the One-on-One tutor).
+$\theta_1$ should denote how much more points the tutor needs (in percent of the points the students need) to get the possibility to re-do the exam.

-So $\theta_1 = 0$ would mean that the tutor does only need a student how gets the minimum number of points to pass the exam.
+$\theta_1 = 0$ would mean that the tutor does only need a student how gets the minimum number of points to pass the exam.

 $\theta_1 = 1$ would mean that the tutor needs his students to get double the